 In this paper, we have proposed a data-driven model for coarse numerical fluid simulations and assessed its performance when applied to two-dimensional Rayleigh-Bénard convection.
 Statistical information of Fourier coefficients of a reference direct numerical simulation was used to infer model parameters, which constituted a forcing term for reproducing the reference energy spectra.
-The model parameters are defined such that the model weighs strongly towards the small scales.
+The model parameters are defined such that \sre{small scales of motion are corrected strongly}.
 Various model configurations were applied to gain insight into the model performance, generally leading to improved results compared to using no model.

 Applying the model at all wavelengths resulted in significant improvement of the spectra both near the walls and near the center of the domain, which established that the model had its desired effect on the numerical solution.
 Additionally, the application of the model was found to yield improved estimates of flow statistics.
 In particular, the average turbulent fluctuations and average temperature improved significantly compared to the no-model case.
 The total kinetic energy was found to improve upon using the model but highlighted that \sre{modeling the effects of unresolved dynamics on the large-scale flow features as independent processes might be too restrictive.} The measured total heat flux was accurately captured for several model configurations, although accurately reconstructing energy spectra was shown not to be a sufficient criterion for this purpose.
 The latter problem was efficiently alleviated by including a constraint on the average heat flux in the model\sre{, leading to a computationally cheap data-driven surrogate model for the highly complex flow dynamics.
 Applying large-scale momentum forcing in the coarse numerical simulations yielded an accurate Nusselt number estimate without requiring explicit knowledge of the heat flux.
 Furthermore, accurate Nusselt number estimates were obtained across two decades of Rayleigh numbers using only the forcing calibrated at $\text{Ra}=10^{10}$. }